Sporting Dogs

 About the German Longhaired Pointer

-The German Longhaired Pointer is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the German Longhaired Pointer is best matched with experienced owners.
+The German Longhaired Pointer is a large sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the German Longhaired Pointer is best matched with experienced owners.
 Typically standing 23 to 28 inches and weighing 60 to 71 pounds, this breed has a life expectancy of 11 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the German Longhaired Pointer brings a distinct combination of traits that sets it apart.
 The German Longhaired Pointer is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the German Longhaired Pointer loves being close to its people and forms strong bonds with every member of the household.